Kampfgeschwader 3: War service

 In August 1939, the operational Gruppen were transferred to Luftflotte 1.
 The mechanics of the Elbing airfield were able to ensure seven of the nine Do 17s belonging to Stab/KG 3 were operational.
 At Heiligenbeil II./KG 3 could commit 36 operational bombers from 38 to action.
-III./KG 3 were quipped with 39 bombers, with 30 combat ready at Heiligenbeil.
-KG 3 were in a position to offer support Fall Weiss, the attack on Poland, with 86 bombers.
-Luftflotte 1 was to support the German 3rd Army, attacking from Prussia, and the main elements of Army Group North attacking Polish Corridor.
+III./KG 3 were equipped with 39 bombers, with 30 combat ready at Heiligenbeil.
+KG 3 were in a position to offer support for Fall Weiss, the attack on Poland, with 86 bombers.
+Luftflotte 1 was to support the German 3rd Army, attacking from Prussia, and the main elements of Army Group North attacking the Polish Corridor.
 By 1 September KG 3 was based at Heiligenbeil under the Luftwaffenkommando Ostpreussen (Luftwaffe Command East Prussia) under the command of Wilhelm Wimmer.
 The command was independent from Luftflotte 1, and was to support the 3rd Army's drive Toruń, Płock, Warsaw and Polish Corridor.